Writing Excuses 7.5: Sensory Writing

 Disclaimer of the Week: No grandparents were harmed in the recording of this podcast, nor were any chihuahuas.

-Writing Prompt: Write the point-of-view of a character whose vision is obscured, and describe how they use their other senses to attempt to determine where they are.
+Homework: Write the point-of-view of a character whose vision is obscured, and describe how they use their other senses to attempt to determine where they are.

 Thing of the week: Terrorists in Love: The Real Stories of Islamic Radicals, by Ken Ballen, narrated by Peter Ganim.